 - Robust navigation: goto definition should work everywhere, including for external Scala/Java dependencies.

-- Low CPU and memory usage: indexing should run in the background and not get in your way from coding.
+- Low CPU and memory usage: indexing should run in the background and not get in the way of your coding.

 We acknowledge that simple installation and robust navigation alone is not enough to make a great language server.
 A great language server should also support correct diagnostics, fast completions and solid refactorings.
 However, we believe navigation is an important first milestone that needs full attention before focusing on other features.